Un principe d'Ax-Kochen-Ershov imaginaire: Introduction

-Elimination of imaginaries results were then proved for numerous structures, but it was not until work of Haskell, Hrushovski and Macpherson \cite{HasHruMac-ACVF} that valued fields entered the picture.
-However, in this case the situation is more complex.
-Indeed, the field itself does not eliminate imaginaries, as both the value group and the residue field are interpretable but not isomorphic to a definable set.
+Elimination of imaginaries results were then established for numerous structures, but it was not until work of Haskell, Hrushovski and Macpherson \cite{HasHruMac-ACVF} that the first complete classification of interpretable sets in a valued field was proved.
+In this case, however, the field itself does not eliminate imaginaries, as both the value group and the residue field are interpretable but not isomorphic to a definable set.
 Nevertheless, one can add certain well understood interpretable sets, the \emph{geometric sorts}.
 These sorts consist of the field \(\K\) and, for all \(n\in\Zz_{>0}\), of the space \(\Lat_n := \GL_n(\K)/\GL_n(\Val)\) of free rank \(n\) \(\Val\)-submodules of \(\K^n\), where \(\Val\) denotes the valuation ring, and of the space \(\Tor_n := \bigcup_{s\in \Lat_n} s/\Mid s\) where \(\Mid\subseteq\Val\) is the unique maximal ideal --- \emph{cf.}\ \cref{Sub:LanVF} for a precise definition of the geometric language.
 The main result of \cite{HasHruMac-ACVF} states that the theory \(\ACVF\) of algebraically closed non-trivially valued fields eliminates imaginaries in the geometric sorts: given a definable family of sets \(X\subseteq Y\times Z\), there exists a definable function \(f : Z \to W\), with \(W\) a product of geometric sorts, such that for all \(z_1,z_2\in Z\), \(X_{z_1} = X_{z_2}\) if and only if \(f(z_1) = f(z_2)\) --- equivalently the category of sets interpretable in an algebraically closed valued field is equivalent to the category of sets definable in its geometric sorts.
-One may not overestimate the impact of this result, as it opened the way for the development of geometric model theory in the context of valued fields.
+One cannot overstate the impact of this result, as it opened the way for the development of geometric model theory in the context of valued fields.
 A beautiful illustration of the power of these new methods is the work by Hrushovski and Loeser on topological tameness in non-archimedean geometry \cite{HruLoe}.

+In this paper we consider imaginaries in more general classes of henselian valued fields of characteristic 0, and also in certain valued difference fields, \emph{i.e.}, valued fields endowed with a distinguished automorphism compatible with the valuation.